joeybuczek/dvote/README.md

 dVOTE is a full stack JavaScript web application that allows users to create polls for other users to cast and collect votes.

-Users must signup in order to both create polls and vote on them.
+Users must signup in order to create polls, but anyone can vote on them.
 Only one vote allowed per user.

 Live URL: https://dvote.herokuapp.com/